Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

 [mpd@ish]$ sops -e -i manifests/infrastructure/external-dns/hetzner-token.yaml
 ```

 Don't forget to add the `decryption` section to the Kustomization so Flux knows how to decrypt the secret when deploying it.
+If you don't you'll get a bunch of warnings about unexpected characters at byte 3, when Flux tries to base64-decode `ENC[...`.

+Ask me how I know.

+<small>...
+You already know how I know.</small>

 Next, let's configure the helm repository and release.
 Of note here is the `secretKeyRef` pointing to our `hetzner-token`.
 ```yaml